-- ClouderalmpalaODBC-32-bit-Version-ReleaseNumber.i686.rpm for 32-bit - ClouderalmpalaODBC-Version-ReleaseNumber.x86_64.rpm for 64-bit
+- ClouderalmpalaODBC-32bit-Version-Release.LinuxDistro.i686.rpm for the 32-bit driver - ClouderaImpalaODBC-Version-Release.LinuxDistro.x86\64.rpm for the 64-bit driver

 Version is the version number of the driver, and Release is the release number for this version of the driver.
-LinuxDistro is either el5 or el6.
-For SUSE, the LinuxDistro placeholder is empty.

-The version of the driver that you select should match the bitness of the client application accessing your Hadoop / Impala-based data.
+The bitness of the driver that you select should match the bitness of the client application accessing your Hadoop / Impala-based data.
 For example, if the client application is 64-bit, then you should install the 64-bit driver.
 Note that 64-bit editions of Linux support both 32- and 64-bit applications.
 Verify the bitness of your intended application and install the appropriate version of the driver.